 Northside Christian College's counselling department provides students with emotional, academic, and social support.

-College Counsellor Mrs Lisa Baker is a fully qualified & registered counsellor is available to support students during term time in school hours for short-term, adhoc & brief intervention counselling in Secondary School, & as relevant in Junior School.
-Although the counsellor may not be prominently seen in school life, they are present & active within the school community supporting students, staff & parents.
+Although our counsellors may not be prominently seen in school life, they are present & active within the school community supporting students, staff & parents.

 Referrals to College Counsellor